concur/developer.concur.com/src/api-reference/direct-connects/hotel-service-2/Availability.markdown

 # <a name="relationship-roomid-rateplanid"></a>Relationship between RoomID and RatePlanID

 The combination of these IDs must be unique per `RoomStay`.
-IDs with the same values can be redefinined in multiple `RoomStays`.
+IDs with the same values can be redefined in multiple `RoomStays`.

 ```xml
 <OTA_HotelAvailRS>